EarthyScience/HybridVariationalInference.jl/docs/src/tutorials/inspect_results.md

 ![](inspect_results_files/figure-commonmark/cell-11-output-1.png)

-We see that *K*₁ across sites ranges from about 0.18 to 0.25, and that its estimated uncertainty is aobut 0.034, slightly decreasing with the values of the parameter.
+We see that *K*₁ across sites ranges from about 0.18 to 0.25, and that its estimated uncertainty is about 0.034, slightly decreasing with the values of the parameter.

 ## Predictive Posterior